scottkawai/sendgrid-swift/README.md

 Versions 3.0.0 and higher have been migrated to Swift 5.1.
 Some existing classes, properties, and functions have been renamed or removed.
 Deprecation warnings will populate where appropriate.

 Version 3 changes `Request` from a class to a protocol.
-Conforming types specify a `ParameterType` and a `ResponseType` to reflect how their parameters are bundled and the expected type we'll decode the JSON response into.
-If a request doesn't have parameters or expects a response, then `Never` is specified as the type.
+Conforming types specify a `ParameterType` and a `ResponseType` to define their parameters and specify the expected type to decode the HTTP response into.
+If a request doesn't have parameters or never expects a response, then `Never` is specified as the type.
 As a result of this, `ModeledResponse` is no longer needed and has been deprecated. `Session`'s `send(modeledRequest:completionHandler:)` method has also been deprecated.
 All requests are now sent through `send(request:completionHandler:)`.

 **Previous Breaking Changes**